I Hate Myself (band): History and influence

 The Marburger brothers went on to form Burnman, expanding on the louder side of I Hate Myself's sound.
 That band dissolved soon after releasing their debut LP, and drummer Jon Marburger joined fellow No Idea artists Gunmoll.
 The band reunited for two shows on one night in Gainesville in 2003.
 They requested any audio or video footage be sent to them, fueling fans to wonder if a live release might see the light of day.
 No plans for such a release have been announced.
 In 2005, the Marburgers recorded three new I Hate Myself tracks for a one-sided LP release.
 Bass was overdubbed by Jon Marburger in lieu of reuniting with the original bassist or finding a replacement.
 Currently, the two brothers are playing together again in Die Hoffnung, who released their first album in 2006, once again on No Idea.
 A 15-song CD, collecting all the remaining tracks not found on the Ten Songs CD release, has been planned since early 2005, but has not yet materialized.
+In November of 2016, Jon and Jim played as I Hate Myself in celebration of the book "Gainesville Punk: A History of Bands & Music" by Matt Walker, with recordings of bass being played, presumably by Jon.

 Pop culture references

 In author Tao Lin's 2007 novel, Eeeee Eee Eeee, the main characters drive around Central Florida listening to I Hate Myself.
-Jim Marburger's lyrics from "Kind of a Long Way Down" are quoted in the novel, which also references other "emo" bands of a similar era, for example Samiam and Jawbreaker.